How to Enable or Disable Enhanced Phishing Protection in Windows 11

 Summary

-• Enhanced Phishing Protection helps keep your passwords safer by warning you if you reuse your Microsoft account password on other sites or apps.
+Enhanced Phishing Protection helps keep your passwords safer.
+Why use it?
+It warns you if you reuse your Microsoft account password on other sites or apps.
+What happens when you enable it?
+Windows will alert you about risky password reuse and help you stay safer.

-• You can turn it on or off easily through Windows Security or use the Local Group Policy Editor for advanced settings.
+You can turn it on or off easily through Windows Security.
+You can also use the Local Group Policy Editor for advanced settings.

 For more info, you can visit the original guide here: Geek Rewind – SmartScreen Phishing Protection